 Canterbury Youth Football Club is an FA Charter Standard Club which has been running for over 30 years.

 Our aim is to offers boys and girls from Canterbury and the surrounding area the chance to play football and develop their skills in a safe environment.
-We operate teams from under 7 up to under 16.
+We operate teams from under seven up to under eighteen.

 We operate one of the best youth policies in Kent with an aim to developing and nurturing young players.
-Our links with clubs such as Chelsea, Charlton Athletic, Crystal Palace and Gillingham mean that when ready, our best talent have the opportunity to persue a professional career in football.
+Our links with clubs such as Chelsea, Charlton Athletic, Crystal Palace and Gillingham mean that when ready, our best talent has the opportunity to pursue a professional career in football.
 The club has produced two England schoolboys Jamie Thornby and Steve Aslett.

 Tony Roberts was invited to take over as chairman in 1995.
-The club was producing many talented players, but with lack of an attached senior club who could offer them opportunity to play at Kent County Youth League level these lads were being tempted to clubs who could offer them this chance.
-It was disappointing to the clubs coaches who had dedicated a lot of time and effort in the coaching to see them leave to other local clubs.
-It was then agreed that an approach be made to Canterbury City FC who at that time played in the Kent League with the view to forming Canterbury City Youth FC.
-This was agreed after lengthy discussion, and enabled the team to join the Kent Youth League.
+The club was producing many talented players, but with lack of an attached senior club who could offer the opportunity to play at Kent County Youth League level, these lads were being tempted to clubs who could provide them with this chance.
+The club coaches were disappointed that they had dedicated a lot of time and effort into the coaching, to see them leave and go to other local clubs.
+It was agreed that an approach was made to Canterbury City FC, who at that time played in the Kent League, with the view to forming Canterbury City Youth FC.
+This was agreed after lengthy discussion and enabled the team to join the Kent Youth League.